-California lemon law can be a delicate process for consumers.
+For most consumers, lemon law in California can be a delicate and daunting process.
 There is never a convenient time to be sold a defective vehicle.
-As most – if not all – consumers are facing this situation for the first time.
-Unfortunately, in most cases, automakers have no intention of taking responsibility and reimbursing consumers after selling them a defective cars.
+Most – if not all – consumers are facing this situation for the first time.
+Unfortunately, in most cases, automakers have no intention of taking responsibility and reimbursing consumers after selling them defective cars.

 Additionally, there is no shortage of bad information that serves their own financial interests.
-One of the biggest bits of bad information involves arbitration.
+One of the biggest bits of bad information involves lemon law arbitration.

-When a vehicle meets the California lemon law qualifications, manufacturers will commonly tell consumers that arbitration is a better option than litigation.
+When a vehicle meets the California lemon law qualifications, manufacturers will commonly tell consumers that arbitration is a better option than lemon law litigation.
 Don’t be fooled.

-In this post, we want to discuss the difference between arbitration and litigation in the eyes of California lemon law – and how to avoid falling victim to this trap.
+In this post, we want to discuss the difference between arbitration and litigation in the eyes of lemon law in California – and how to avoid falling victim to this trap.

 Arbitration is one of the most common tactics auto manufacturers use to avoid responsibility for selling a lemon.
 Unfortunately, getting a refund for a faulty car isn’t like going to the Walmart return center.
 You can’t just walk into their office with the receipt for the vehicle and get your money back.
 There is a legal process to follow.

 If the manufacturer is not able to repair the defect(s), they will commonly tell consumers that lemon law arbitration is a “quick and cheap” option to get a refund.
 This is in contrast to the litigation process.
 Unfortunately, it is only “quick and cheap,” because the consumer usually loses quickly and the manufacturer doesn’t have to refund any money.

 Arbitration involves taking your situation in front of an arbitrator or panel of arbitrators instead of a judge.
 You, the manufacturer, and the arbitrator(s) will discuss the defective vehicle and whether the manufacturer is liable to provide a buyback (refund).